 I’ve been a part of the game industry since me and my brother got our first computer, the Spectrum ZX.
 Now that I have changed from gamer to game developer, that time feels very distant.

-Games were always present as I grew up, my first console was the Super Nintendo and I played Super Mario World
+Games were always present as I grew up, my first console was the Super Nintendo and I played Super Mario World, The Legend of Zelda: A Link to the Past and Prince of Persia endlessly.

 As I grew I had to choose where my life was heading next.
 I was undecided between journalism and “computers,” which despite my gaming and IT sensibilities, were still a nebulous thing in my mind at the age of 16.
 You must understand that “designing and developing games” was never an option for me.